krzys9876/netviewer_jdk116/README.md

 ## Net Viewer

 The NetViewer browser was supposed to be an educational exercise.
-First and foremost I wanted just to write a decent browser that would be able to display an average page from that time.
+First and foremost I wanted to write a decent browser that would be able to display an average page from that time.
 I remember that it was a bit of a race against progress in Web tech stack.
 Secondly I wanted to describe what I had learned in a form of a book (I wrote one before so I knew how to tackle it).
 Unfortunatelly t didn't work out and I basically forgot about it until now.